 Most of all, I’m thankful that in those invisible years I nurtured the most intimate relationship with God.
 And I wouldn’t trade that for anything.

 Thanks for stopping by.
 I hope you’ll come back from time to time.
-And I pray the words you find in these journal pages will make you laugh (and maybe cry) and help you through life just a bit.
+And I pray the words you find in these journal pages will make you laugh (and maybe cry) and help you through your day just a bit.
 But most of all, I hope they help you dive deeper into the sweetness of relationship with Him.
 His presence is heaven on earth.